Listen to this blog as a podcast:

 Are you a bride inspired by Gothic wedding details like darker color schemes and black bridal gowns?
 You are in the right place for some Gothic wedding ideas!
-Read on to learn how to throw a perfect Gothic theme or Halloween wedding.

 Gothic Wedding Color Palette

-Put your color palette together by starting with dark jewel tones.
-Ruby red, sapphire, dark violet, emerald – any or all of these colors are the base to start the gothic wedding look.
+Ruby red, sapphire, dark violet, emerald, burgundy – any of these colors are the base to start the gothic wedding look.
 And of course, beautiful black!
 Cut pieces of fabrics like velvet and satin in the colors you choose, affix them to an index card, and keep it with you.
 When something inspires you, having your color palette on hand for reference is a great way to make sure even the small details will elevate your wedding day aesthetic.

 Invitations